rroels/XIAO_-nRF52840_Breakout/README.md

-# Sharp LS018B7DH02 Memory LCD breakout board
+# Seeed XIAO nRF52840 breakout board

 > [!WARNING]
 > The information and material (code, designs, files, ...) are provided "AS IS".
 We make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information or material.
 Use this at your own risk.